zjunhao/CardGameRuleGenerator/README.md

 # CardGameRuleGenerator

-- A random rule generator for card games
+Thanks for using CardGameRuleGenerator -a random rule generator for card games!

-Thanks for using CardGameRuleGenerator!

 Ussage:
 1. Just save your rules under file CardGameRuleGenerator\CardGameRuleGenerator\Resources\CardGameRules.txt
 2. And open the app lies in "CardGameRuleGenerator\CardGameRuleGenerator\bin\Debug\CardGameRuleGenerator.exe" you'll get a random rule generated just by a button click!

 Some notes about formating in CardGameRules.txt:
 1. Seperate rules using double dash symbol --
 2. DO NOT CONTAIN -- INSIDE YOUR RULES

-       Here is one example:
+Here is a sample for CardGameRules.txt:
        --
        Only prime number cards are allowed
        --